 Did you know that the San Diego County Fair annually welcomes upwards of a million visitors during its month-long summer run, making it the largest county fair in America?
 Attending this summer’s Fair leaves little question why.

 The San Diego Fair over-fills the Del Mar Fair Grounds, weaving between and within the various outbuildings, the majority of the Grandstand, and even spilling out onto and beyond the historic racecourse itself.
 Sensory overload pervades the space, with so much to see and enjoy, but fear not: This handy quick guide and top tips can help you get there and experience all the San Diego County Fair has to offer.

 When is it?

-The fair lasts from June 8th until July 4th, 2022 Wednesdays through Sundays, from 11 am to 10 pm, or until 11 pm Fridays and Saturdays.
+The fair lasts from June 7th until July 4th, 2023 Wednesdays through Sundays, from 11 am to 10 pm, or until 11 pm Fridays and Saturdays.
 The San Diego fair will be closed Mondays and Tuesdays in June.

 San Diego County Fair Tickets

 New this year, the Del Mar Fairgrounds require all visitors to purchase entry tickets and parking spaces online prior to attending the event.
 Tickets cost 15 for weekdays and 20 for weekends (plus ticketing fees), with lower fees and free weekdays for kids.
 Costco also has a family pack of tickets on sale, so that might a cheaper option.
 You can get your tickets here online>>